TAMUparametric/PPOPT/doc/mpc.rst

     0&-A&\mathbf{I}&0&0&B
     \end{bmatrix}\begin{bmatrix}x_1\\x_2\\x_3\\u_0\\u_1\\u_2\end{bmatrix} = \begin{bmatrix}A\\0\\0\end{bmatrix}x_0

-We can rewrite the inequalities for the decision variables and uncertain parameters.
+We can rewrite the inequalities for the decision variables and uncertain parameters as follows.

 .. math::